 Passing on the vision and practice of art-making is as old as culture itself.
 Even in the United States (a country not known for its support of the arts) there's a long history of government and private funding.
 Arlene Goldbard's New Creative Community sets the work in the larger context of cultural development.
-And here is an informal piece I wrote on the History of the Field.

 By the late 1960's, many of us sharing art with people in non-traditional settings - public schools, neighborhood meeting halls, hospitals, senior centers, prisons, drug treatment programs, libraries, veterans groups, etc. - were calling our work "community arts."
 Central to this work are the vision that making art is a human birthright and the belief that each of us is the expert about our own life and story.